sneakybikimeh/CS2-Practice_GUI/README.md

 If you want to modify stuff in this config, I would recommend you to use `practice_gui_user.cfg`, you will find some documentation on how to do so, modifying the `practice_gui.cfg` will probably break the GUI in many ways.

 ## Usage
-- A self explanatory documentation will be displayed on the GUI in your console under this format :
+- A self explanatory documentation will be displayed through the GUI in your console under this format :

         VARS (STATUS) | CycleCmd / ToggleOnCmd / ToggleOffCmd